SkretasLab/ProteoSeeker/README.md

 The steps of the taxonomy mode of ProteoSeeker:

 1. The selected protein families are determined based on their input codes and their profiles are colleceted.
-2. The profile database is created.
+2. The "taxonomy profile database" (tpd) is created.
 3. The protein names associated with the selected families are collected.
-4. The protein database is filtered based on the collected protein names and the taxonomy filtered profile database (tfpd) is created.
+4. The protein database is filtered based on the collected protein names and the "taxonomy filtered protein database" (tfpd) is created.
 5. The reads of the FASTQ files undergo several quality control checks by FastQC.
 6. The reads are preprocessed by BBDuk and reanalyzed by FastQC.
 7. The preprocessed reads are assembled into contigs by Megahit.